BaobabHealthTrust/migration_imports/README.md

 10. Change the BART 2 config/database.yml to point to the OpenMRS version 1.7 you specified on step 5 above under bart2 section.
 This is the database which has the migrated data.

-11. Under BART 2 terminal type the following command to run all after 	migration scripts:

-	script/runner script/run_all_after_migration_scripts.sh

-12. Test the data by running some queries in both intermediary storage tables and also OpenMRS version 1.7.
+11. Test the data by running some queries in both intermediary storage tables and also OpenMRS version 1.7.
 In this case the gold standard is the intermediary storage tables.

-13. Can also test data by running cohort in both BART 1 and BART 2 and BART 1 cohort should be a gold standard in this case.
+12. Can also test data by running cohort in both BART 1 and BART 2 and BART 1 cohort should be a gold standard in this case.
 You can also choose at random some patients in both BART version 1 and 2 and compare their master-cards.